Managed application metered billing

 - Enabled indicates that this plan participates in this dimension.
-You might want to leave this option un-checked if you are creating a new plan that does not send usage events based on this dimension.
+You might want to leave this option unchecked if you're creating a new plan that doesn't send usage events based on this dimension.
 Also, any new dimensions added after a plan was first published will show up as "not enabled" on the already published plan.
-A disabled dimension will not show up in any lists of dimensions for a plan seen by customers.
+A disabled dimension won't show up in any lists of dimensions for a plan seen by customers.

 - Infinite, represented by the infinity symbol "∞", indicates that this plan participates in this dimension, without metered usage against this dimension.
 If you want to indicate to your customers that the functionality represented by this dimension is included in the plan, but with no limit on usage.
-A dimension with infinite usage will show up in lists of dimensions for a plan seen by customers.
-This plan will never incur a charge.
+A dimension with infinite usage shows up in lists of dimensions for a plan seen by customers.
+This plan never incurs a charge.

 The following scenarios are explicitly supported: